Notice something different? Get the story behind our exciting new brand

 Take their pulse with monitoring and data collection technology.
 A customer relationship management platform (CRM) will help you manage your relationship with current customers and move leads through the sales and marketing funnel.
 A few to try: Salesforce, HubSpot CRM, Zendesk, Intercom or Insightly.

-Next, “voice of the customer” tools provide insight on what consumers are thinking, often in real time.
+Next, “voice of the customer” tools provide insight into what consumers are thinking, often in real time.
 Social listening tools, such as Hootsuite, Buffer and others, allow you to see what consumers are saying about your industry or your business.

 Sentiment analysis platforms identify the underlying “feeling” (negative, positive, etc.) in text-based conversations both on and off social media.
 IBM Watson, MonkeyLearn, Salesforce Einstein and RapidMiner provide this service.

 There are more retail consumers and competitors on the scene than ever.
 It’s critical to focus your marketing efforts on developing a retail digital experience management strategy that provides a unified commerce experience across every consumer touchpoint.
+Gather more helpful marketing tips from our guide: How to Nail Your Enterprise Marketing Strategy.